 Who Was I Now That I Was an Abandoned Pregnant, Single Mom of Five Boys?

 Then it hit me.
-This agony was no longer about who I had been, but about becoming who God (and I) want me to be.
+This agony was no longer about who I had been, but about becoming who God and I want me to be.
+Life would, by necessity, become about the union of how God and I together could sculpt me into who we wanted me to be.
 That is a whole different question.

 Mom?
 Single Mom?
 Friend?
 Daughter?
 Teacher?
 Citizen?
 Child of God?